-On 18 June 2009 an authorization was issued by means of ÚJD SR Decision No. 178/2009 for the second stage of decommissioning of NPP A1 in accordance with the Plan for the Second Stage of Decommissioning of NPP A1, which enabled to continue with a continual alternative in the process of decommissioning of NPP A1.
-The following period was focused in particular on decommissioning of external objects of the nuclear installation of NPP A1, on the issue of handling contaminated soil and RAW management produced by the main generating Unit of NPP A1.
+An authorization by means of ÚJD SR Decision No. 178/2009 was issued for the second stage of decommissioning of NPP A-1 in accordance with the Plan for the Second Stage of Decommissioning of NPP A-1, which enabled to continue with a continual alternative in the process of decommissioning of NPP A-1.
+The following period was focused in particular on decommissioning of external objects of the nuclear installation of NPP A-1, on the issue of handling contaminated soil and RAW management produced by the main generating Unit of NPP A-1.
 The second stage, which focused mainly on decommissioning of external objects of NPP A-1, the handling of contaminated soils and the RAW management from the main generation Unit of NPP A-1, was completed in September 2016.
+The main activities of stages III and IV are specified in Section K, sub-objective 3.
+Next PSR of this NI will be realised in years 2023-2024.